Vladimir-csp/uwsm/README.md

 Either of:

-- `loginctl terminate-user ""` (this ends all login sessions and units of current user)
+- `loginctl terminate-user ""` (this ends all login sessions and units of current user, good for resetting everything including runtime units)
-- `loginctl terminate-sesion ""` (this ends current login session)
+- `loginctl terminate-sesion "$XDG_SESSION_ID"` (this ends current login session.
+  Empty argument will only work if loginctl is called from session scope)
-- `wayland-session stop` (effectively the same as previous one due to shell binding)
+- `uwsm stop` (effectively the same as previous one due to shell binding)
 - `systemctl --user stop wayland-session@*.service` (effectively the same as previous one)

 ## Longer story, tour under the hood